 Being born and having lived in France for an important part of my life, I can clearly confirm the popularity of Opinel in France.
 Most of my friends own an Opinel knife.
 It is the ‘default’ tool for Boy Scouts.
 Personally, I own two classic Opinels: one No.7 with an ‘inox’ blade, and one No.8 with a carbon blade.
 I am very pleased with both of these, and they can prove very useful in all types of situations, whether it be woodcarving, bushcrafting, ropework, fishing or cutting food.

 The carbon-blade one is easier to sharpen and is very nice to work with.
 However ‘inox’ knives require less maintenance than carbon knives.
 I personally recommend the No.8 Carbon Steel Opinel.
-You can check out irs price on amazon here For more information, please check out our Opinel No.8 review.
+You can check out irs price on amazon here.

 Swiss army knife